polarbeargo/polarbeargo/README.md

 </div>

 ## 💻 About Me
-I'm a C++ and Full Stack developer with a passion for creating efficient, sustainable, and scalable software solutions.
+I'm an experienced C++, AI & ML Engineer || Full Stack developer with a passion for creating efficient, sustainable, and scalable software solutions.
 With over 11 years of experience, I have honed my skills in both front-end and back-end development, ensuring that my code is not only functional but also clean and maintainable.
 Currently into Rust and JavaScript.
 Always tinkering with something new when not sitting at a computer, I can be found running.

 ## 🌱 My Mission
 I believe in writing code that is not only effective but also sustainable.
 I strive to create applications that minimize resource consumption and promote eco-friendly practices in technology.